 Things would improve greatly in the coming seasons.
 During Manning's tenure, the Indianapolis Colts won one AFC East and seven AFC South division championships.
 From 2003 to 2009, Manning and the Colts had 12 or more wins in every season.
 In 2006, the Colts won Super Bowl XLI, beating the Chicago Bears 29 to 17.
 Manning was named the game's MVP.
 The Colts would make one more trip to the Super Bowl in 2009, but lost to the New Orleans Saints by a score of 31 to 17.
 Manning made a crucial fourth quarter mistake when Saints cornerback Tracy Porter returned a Manning interception for a 74 yard touchdown.

 Many analysts thought that Manning and Leaf would be the definitive quarterback rivalry of the AFC.
 The real rivalry would come between Manning and Tom Brady.
 Brady and the New England Patriots would meet the Colts during the playoffs three times during Peyton's time in Indianapolis.
 In all three games, the winner would go on to win the Super Bowl (in 2003 and 2004 with the Patriots and 2006 with the Colts).
-During the regular season, the Manning and Brady have meet 21 times.
-The Patriots currently lead the series, 14 to 7.
+They met again in the 2013 AFC Championship where Peyton's Broncos blew out Brady and the Pats.

 Manning's other major rivalry is of the sibling variety.
 His younger brother, Eli Manning, was also the first pick in the draft.
 Drafted in 2004 by the New York Giants, Eli Manning was initially viewed as a lesser version of his brother.
 In 2007, Eli won Super Bowl Super Bowl XLII, ousting the heavily-favored (and undefeated) New England Patriots.
 Eli won again in 2011, again defeating the Patriots in Super Bowl XLVI.
 Eli was named the MVP of both games.
 While Eli's Giants and Peyton's Colts/Broncos have never meet in the Super Bowl, they have met three times in the so-called "Manning Bowl."
 In all three of the meetings, Peyton has bested his little brother.
 In the 2013 off-season, the two brothers filmed a music video in their home town of New Orleans for DirecTV advertising the ability to watch football on your phone.
 Peyton's older brother Cooper had his football career cut short after it was found out he suffered from a narrowing of the spinal canal.
 Peyton's father Archie was an NFL quarterback from 1971 to 1984.
 He played primarily for the New Orleans Saints.
 During several losing seasons Archie was viewed as the team's lone superstar.